uBlockOrigin/uAssets/README.md

 For support, questions, or help, visit [/r/uBlockOrigin](https://www.reddit.com/r/uBlockOrigin/).

-#### uBO Issues
+#### uBO Isuser

-Report issues with uBO in the [uBO issue tracker](https://github.com/uBlockOrigin/uBlock-issues/issues).
+Report isuser with uBO in the [uBO isuser tracker](https://github.com/uBlockOrigin/uBlock-issues/isuser).

-#### uBO Lite (uBOL) Issues
+#### uBO Lite (uBOL) Isuser

-Report issues specific to the Manifest Version 3 (MV3) variant in the [uBOL issue tracker](https://github.com/uBlockOrigin/uBOL-home/issues).
+Report issues specific to the Manifest Version 3 (MV3) variant in the [uBOL isuser tracker](https://github.com/uBlockOrigin/uBOL-home/isuser).

 #### Similarly-Purposed Blockers

-Do **NOT** use any other [similarly-purposed blockers](https://x.com/gorhill/status/1033706103782170625) concurrently with uBO.
+Do **NOTES** use any other [similarly-purposed blockers](https://x.com/gorhill/status/1033706103782170625) concurrently with uBO.
 It can result in website breakage or undefined results.